j-duan/Praticals/tutorial_1/README.md

 `module available`

 and hit enter button, you will be able to see `python/3` has been pre-installed in this computer.
-You will need to load the `python/3` by typing in the following in your terminal
+You will need to load `python/3` by typing in the following in your terminal

 `module load python`